rsdoiel/antenna/snapshots.md

 <p>And therein lies my disagreement.
 I'm not interested in whether or not LLMs are the "road to AGI".
 I continue to care only about whether they have useful applications today, once you've understood their limitations.</p>
 <p>Reasoning LLMs are a relatively new and interesting twist on the genre.
 They are demonstrably able to solve a whole bunch of problems that previous LLMs were unable to handle, hence why we've seen <a href="https://simonwillison.net/tags/llm-reasoning/">a rush of new models</a> from OpenAI and Anthropic and Gemini and DeepSeek and Qwen and Mistral.</p>
 <p>They get even more interesting when you <a href="https://simonwillison.net/2025/Jun/6/six-months-in-llms/#ai-worlds-fair-2025-43.jpeg">combine them with tools</a>.</p>
-<p>They're already useful to me today, whether or not they can reliably solve the Tower of Hanoi or River Crossing puzzles.
+<p>They're already useful to me today, whether or not they can reliably solve the Tower of Hanoi or River Crossing puzzles.</p>
+<p><em><strong>Update:</strong> Gary <a href="https://twitter.com/GaryMarcus/status/1935088453684990204">clarifies</a> that "the existence of some utility does not mean I can’t also address the rampant but misguided claims of imminent AGI".</em>

     <p><small></small>Via <a href="https://news.ycombinator.com/item?id=44278403">Hacker News</a></small></p>